realA10001986/Dash-Gauges/README.md

 ## Firmware Installation

-There are different alternative ways to install this firmware:

-1) If a previous version of the Dash Gauges firmware, or any other firmware of the BTTF family ([TCD](https://tcd.out-a-ti.me), [FC](https://fc.out-a-ti.me), [SID](https://sid.out-a-ti.me)), is installed on your device's ESP32, you can update easily using the pre-compiled binary.
+If a previous version of the Dash Gauges firmware, or any other firmware of the BTTF family ([TCD](https://tcd.out-a-ti.me), [FC](https://fc.out-a-ti.me), [SID](https://sid.out-a-ti.me)), is installed on your device's ESP32, you can update easily using the pre-compiled binary.
 Enter the [Config Portal](#the-config-portal), click on "Update" and select the pre-compiled binary file provided in this repository ([install/dashgauges-A10001986.ino.nodemcu-32s.bin](https://github.com/realA10001986/Dash-Gauges/blob/main/install/dashgauges-A10001986.ino.nodemcu-32s.bin)).

-2) Using the Arduino IDE or PlatformIO: Download the sketch source code, all required libraries, compile and upload it.
-This method is the one for fresh ESP32 boards and/or folks familiar with the programming tool chain.
-Detailed build information is in [dashgauges-A10001986.ino](https://github.com/realA10001986/Dash-Gauges/blob/main/dashgauges-A10001986/dashgauges-A10001986.ino).
+If you are using a fresh ESP32 board, please see [dashgauges-A10001986.ino](https://github.com/realA10001986/Dash-Gauges/blob/main/dashgauges-A10001986/dashgauges-A10001986.ino) for detailed build information.

- *Important: After a firmware update, the "empty" LED might blink for up to a minute after reboot.
+ *Important: After a firmware update, the "empty" LED might blink for short while after reboot.
 Do NOT unplug the device during this time.*

-### Audio file installation
+### Audio data installation

 The firmware comes with audio data ("sound-pack") which needs to be installed separately.
 The audio data is not updated as often as the firmware itself.
 If you have previously installed the latest version of the sound-pack, you normally don't have to re-install the audio data when you update the firmware.
 Only if either a new version of the sound-pack is released, or your device is quiet after a firmware update, a re-installation is needed.